-Creature from the Black Lagoon is a 1954 American science-fiction horror feature film directed by Jack Arnold (It Came from Outer Space; Tarantula; The Incredible Shrinking Man) from a screenplay written by Harry Essex (Man Made Monster; Octaman) and Arthur A. Ross.
+Creature from the Black Lagoon is a 1954 American science fiction horror film directed by Jack Arnold (It Came from Outer Space; Tarantula; The Incredible Shrinking Man) from a screenplay written by Harry Essex (Man Made Monster; Octaman) and Arthur A. Ross.
 The producer was William Alland.

 The Universal-International production stars Richard Carlson (Tormented), Julia Adams, Richard Denning (The Black Scorpion), Antonio Moreno and Whit Bissell (I Was a Teenage Frankenstein).
 The eponymous creature was played by Ben Chapman on land and Ricou Browning in underwater scenes.